 Less Than Significant Impact.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
 The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 15, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-Future wastewater treatment needs will be evaluated on an ongoing basis with each new development that is proposed.
-Recommendations for improvements and/or new wastewater facilities will be made at that time.
-Adherence to all applicable standards, regulations, and policies of the Regional Water Quality Control Board and the City would be required.
-Demand for future stormwater drainage facilities will be evaluated on an ongoing basis as each new development is proposed.
-Recommendations for improvements and/or new stormwater drainage facilities will be made at that time.
-The volume of solid waste generated by the anticipated housing units is not anticipated to adversely impact landfills or other solid waste disposal facilities.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for any potential increase in stormwater facilities and wastewater demand.
-Adherence to applicable City policies and regulations would be required at that time and would reduce the potential impacts to below a level of significance.
+Future wastewater treatment, storm water drainage, electric power, natural gas, or telecommunications facility needs will be evaluated on an ongoing basis with each new development that is proposed.
+Recommendations for improvements and/or new facilities will be made at that time.
+Adherence to all applicable standards and policies of the city, state, and federal governments, including Regional Water Quality Control Board requirements and applicable management and reduction statutes, would be required.
+Demand for sufficient water supplies and solid waste will also be evaluated.
+The volume of potable water demand and solid waste generated by the anticipated housing units is not anticipated to adversely water supply or impact landfills or other solid waste disposal facilities.
+New projects that propose housing for very low- and low-income households can be developed by-right, however, will have to comply with General Plan policies and PMC requirements to address any potential increase in facility needs and demand.
+Adherence to applicable city policies and regulations would be required at that time and would reduce the potential impacts to below a level of significance.
 No mitigation is required.

-See response XIX.a. above
+See response XIX.a. above.

-See response XIX.a. above
+See response XIX.a. above.

-See response XIX.a. above
+See response XIX.a. above.

-See response XIX.a. above
+See response XIX.a. above.